modeckimellett/bedrock/src/site/markdown/tag-library.md

 ### Image Source

 Render an image source path for the current component.
-The resulting URL triggers the CQ Library Image Servlet rather than referencing the DAM asset path directly.
+The resulting URL triggers the Bedrock Image Servlet rather than referencing the DAM asset path directly.

 Attribute | Required | Description
 :---------|:---------|:-----------